haileytapia/portfolio/Numbers.md

 {: .about }
 > During my internship, Splunk changed its documentation style to use numerals instead of words for most numbers.
 I wrote the following guidance for the new style.

-To navigate to a section of this page, select one of the following links:
+Select a link below to navigate this page.

 - TOC
 {:toc}